Pump Switching and Control

 where PPP_P is the nominal pump power and tFLHt_{\text{FLH}} is the full-load hours of the customers.

-From experience, the annual energy demand of the pumps with optimal design is between 0.5% and 1.0% of the distributed heat energy.
-Values significantly above this indicate oversizing or suboptimal control.
+Experience shows that with optimal design the annual pump energy demand runs between 0.5% and 1.0% of the distributed heat energy.
+Values well above this point to oversizing or suboptimal control.

-The right combination of pump configuration and control strategy is crucial for the economic viability and reliability of a thermal network.
-Modern variable-speed pumps with network-based differential pressure control offer the greatest savings potential.
-The choice between parallel and series configuration depends on the network characteristic curve, while the redundancy strategy ensures supply reliability.
+The right combination of pump configuration and control strategy decides the economic viability and reliability of a thermal network.
+Modern variable-speed pumps with network-based differential pressure control offer the largest savings.
+Whether parallel or series configuration is chosen depends on the network characteristic curve, and the redundancy strategy secures the supply.

 Further reading: Pump Sizing describes the dimensioning of volume flow rate and delivery head as the basis for pump selection, Network Control covers the overarching control strategies in interaction with pump control, and Network Operating Modes explains how sliding and constant operating modes affect the requirements for pump control.